 Secondly, we believe that the silence from bodies like the Ghana Bar Association (GBA) on the egregious abuse of human rights on Ghana’s highways is simply unhealthy, and the sooner Ghanaians heard from this organization on how it intends to spur on its members to protect life on our roads, the better.

-The Swift Institute for Public Policy Options was founded in early 2019 by Mr. Kenneth Kwabena Agyei Kuranchie, author, journalist and political actor to discover sustainable alternative public policy options and initiatives to combat some of Ghana’s enduring social, economic and political problems.
+ABOUT US: The Swift Institute for Public Policy Options was founded in early 2019 by Mr. Kenneth Kwabena Agyei Kuranchie, author, journalist and political actor to discover sustainable alternative public policy options and initiatives to combat some of Ghana’s enduring social, economic and political problems.
 It is located at Afua Owusua House, behind Old Peace FM, Kumbaya Hotel Down.